 Greater Alleghenies Blood Services Region

-Carolyn Kean, Community Chief Executive Officer, Greater Alleghenies Region
+Community Chief Executive Officer, Greater Alleghenies Region

-John B. Nobiletti, MD, PhD, Medical Officer, Greater Alleghenies Region
+Medical Officer, Greater Alleghenies Blood Services Region

 East Division of American Red Cross Biomedical Services

-Michael Chaplo is the Vice President of Recruitment for the East Division where he works in partnership with Recruitment Process and Planning leadership, key recruitment-related functions and field leaders to drive improvements in how the organization recruits blood and platelet donors.
+Michael Chaplo is the vice president of Recruitment for the East Blood Services Division, where he works in partnership with Recruitment Process and Planning leadership, key recruitment-related functions and field leaders to drive improvements in how the organization recruits blood and platelet donors.

-Prior to this role, Michael served as Vice President of National Sales for Preparedness and Health and Safety Services (PHSS) with the American Red Cross in Washington, DC.
-In this capacity, he brought extensive experience in growing revenue to the not for profit industry, making incalculable contributions to the evolution and growth of PHSS.
+Prior to this role, Chaplo served as vice president of National Sales for Preparedness and Health and Safety Services (PHSS) with the American Red Cross in Washington, D.C.
+In this capacity, he brought extensive experience in growing revenue to the nonprofit industry, making incalculable contributions to the evolution and growth of PHSS.

-Michael is a sales and marketing industry leader with more than 20 years of experience and a proven track record of success.
-He has contributed immeasurably to the high-tech and telecom industries through his executive tenure with several leading companies, where he developed sales and marketing strategies that resulted in extraordinary revenue growth.
+Chaplo is a sales and marketing industry leader with more than 20 years of experience and a proven track record of success.
+He has contributed immeasurably to the high-tech and telecom industries through his executive tenure with several leading companies, where he developed sales and marketing strategies resulting in extraordinary revenue growth.

-Michael holds an MBA in Management and Finance from Fairleigh Dickinson University, and a Bachelor of Science from Utica College of Syracuse University.
-He has also completed executive education programs at MIT Sloan, Wharton and Penn State University.
+Chaplo has a Master of Business Administration in management and finance from Fairleigh Dickinson University and a Bachelor of Science from Utica College of Syracuse University.
+He has also completed executive education programs at the MIT Sloan School of Management, the Wharton School of the University of Pennsylvania and Penn State University.

-An AABB member, Dr. Vassallo chaired their Circular of Information Committee and is a member of the Annual Meeting Education Program Unit.
-He is on the Board of Directors of the New Jersey Association of Blood Bank Professionals and is on the Executive Committee of the international Biomedical Excellence for Safer Transfusion Collaborative.
-He serves on the editorial boards of Transfusion, Transfusion and Apheresis Science and Immunohematology.
-He has authored book chapters in Williams' Hematology, Rossi's Principles of Transfusion Medicine, McLeod’s Apheresis: Principles & Practice and more than 30 other articles and reviews.
-His research interests lie in platelet physiology, platelet transfusion, transfusion safety/performance improvement efforts and collaborating with manufacturers to develop and obtain FDA approval for innovative transfusion medicine technologies.
+As an AABB member, Vassallo chaired its Circular of Information Committee and is a member of the Annual Meeting Education Program Unit.
+He is on the board of directors of the New Jersey Association of Blood Bank Professionals and is on the executive committee of the International Biomedical Excellence for Safer Transfusion Collaborative.
+He serves on the Transfusion, Transfusion and Apheresis Science and Immunohematology editorial boards.
+He has authored book chapters in Williams' “Hematology,” Rossi's “Principles of Transfusion Medicine,” McLeod’s “Apheresis: Principles & Practice” and more than 30 other articles and reviews.
+His research interests include platelet physiology, platelet transfusion, transfusion safety/performance improvement efforts and collaborating with manufacturers to develop and obtain U. S. Food and Drug Administration approval for innovative transfusion medicine technologies.